brown-band/website/pages/scripts/2011-2012/fall/dartmouth.md

 ## Pregame

-Ladies and Gentlemen, friends and alumni, presenting an organization that just doesn’t know how to say goodbye, it’s the Brown University “HOW CAN I LIVE WITHOUT YOU?”
-BAAAAAAAAAAAAAANNNNNNNNNNDDDDDDDD?
+Ladies and Gentlemen, friends and alumni, presenting an organization that just doesn’t know how to say goodbye, it’s the Brown University “HOW CAN I LIVE WITHOUT YOU?” :break[BAAAAAAAAAAAAAANNNNNNNNNNDDDDDDDD]{hyphens}?

 Watch now as the band forms a champagne flute and toasts its seniors, limerick-style.